 The specific distribution of species of special status in the Study Area is a data gap in this assessment.
 While some species have been studied extensively, with critical habitat known to exist in the Study Area (e.g., Roseate Tern, Northern bottlenose whale), less is known about other species and how they may be using the Study Area.
+Although Lee et al. (2005) provide information on species presence and behavior during seismic surveys on the Scotian Shelf, data on cetacean presence and behavior was not collected prior to the seismic vessels operating in the study area nor after they left, therefore comparisons of cetacean behavior before, during and after the seismic operations could not be made.
+Concerns regarding potential effects of seismic on beaked whales (e.g., Northern bottlenose whale and Sowerby's beaked whale) remain a data gap.

 Continued research and wildlife monitoring during oil and gas activities may further knowledge in this area, particularly if monitoring surveys are standardized and data is shared for future use.
 The use of a trained marine mammal observer onboard during seismic and drilling activities is particularly important in this Project Area given the proximity of species at risk and critical habitat for these species.